bobbytreed/PowerShell-Docs/dsc/configurations/flow-control-in-configurations.md

 In this simple example, the **Service** resource block retrieves the current state of a service at compile time to generate a ".mof" file that maintains its current state.

-> [!NOTE]
-> Using dynamic Resource blocks will preempt the effectiveness of Intellisense.
-The PowerShell parser cannot determine if the values specified are acceptable until the Configuration is compiled.

 ```powershell
 Configuration ServiceState
 {